If you’re looking for top-rated Fitbit comparison reviews, you’ve come to the right page.

 If you’re looking for something a little less utilitarian and you’re on a tight budget, you should be happy with the Fitbit Alta Activity Tracker.
 Sleeker in appearance than the Fitbit Charge, it resembles the Fitbit Charge 2.

 Its standard elastomer band can be swapped out for a soft leather one or a woven metal one.
 Its 1 1/4″ wide OLED display is easy-to-read.

-While its features are more basic than the Fitbit Charge 2, it is also less expensive.
-User-friendly, with this model you will be able to track your Steps, Active Minutes, Distance Traveled and Calories Burned.
+While its features are more fundamental than the Fitbit Charge 2, it is also less expensive.
+This user-friendly model can track your Steps, Active Minutes, Distance Traveled and Calories Burned.

-Other features include Smart Notifications and Reminders to Move, a feature lacking in the more expensive Fitbit Blaze.
+Other features include Smart Notifications and Reminders to Move, lacking in the more expensive Fitbit Blaze.

 Like the Fitbit Charge HR and the Fitbit Surge, the Alta comes with “Smart Tracking.”
 This feature enables the device to automatically detect when you undertake certain high-intensity activities, such as running or brisk walking.

 It will not, however, detect light activity such as a Pilates session.
 Nor will it pick up indoor cycling unless you use a machine with movable arms.

 The Fitbit Alta Fitness Tracker automatically tracks your sleep quality.

 However, something to be aware of is that the display can sometimes light up when changing positions during the night.
 To prevent this, before retiring for the night, use the Fitbit app on your phone to turn off “Quick View.”

 The tracker’s screen is customizable.
 Tapping it twice activates it, with each subsequent tap enabling you to cycle through your activity stats.
 The display lights up when you rotate your wrist upwards.